nikhilmadhu/otd/README.md

 As the final goal is to ensure that the model is able to predict OTD-NotMet cases effectively, we will focus on Recall of the model

-GridSearchCV was used to evaluate the performance of various combinations of AUC/ROC metric to identify a good model from
+GridSearchCV was used to evaluate the performance of various combinations of AUC/ROC metric to identify a good model from the following base models -
 1. KNeighborsClassifier
 2. DecisionTreeClassifier
 3. LogisticRegression
 4. SVC (Support Vector Machine based classifier)

+and, the following Enseble models -
+1. RandomForestClassifier
+2. GradientBoostingClassifier
+3. AdaBoostClassifier
+4. XGBClassifier (from XGBoost)

 The data was scaled using standard scaler and encoded using one hot encoder.
 Further, care was taken to ensure the slight imbalance of data was properly managed by the models by setting the appropriate hyperparameters.